wanshingkit/PHP_JavaScript_jQuery_JSON_MySQL_FullStack/README.md

 2.	send username after JSON encode

 •throwNote.php
-PHP part verify the session is correct, then starts. this page receive a message from addNote.js, line 78, a fetch function active after the save button is pressed, then we throw newly created note to the database and reply
+1.PHP part verify the session is correct, then starts. this page receive a message from addNote.js, line 78, a fetch function active after the save button is pressed, then we throw newly created note to the database and reply

 •updateNote.php
-session verification and then find the matching note to update
+1.session verification and then find the matching note to update

 •Logout.php
-Log out and end the session
+1.Log out and end the session

 •getNote.php
 1. to retrieve existing id and content by searching notes all under the email in session